 The Emergency Planning service is provided by Derbyshire County Council for the Derby City Council and the other districts and boroughs within Derbyshire.

-The Emergency Planning Service prepares for and deals with a wide range of emergencies such as flooding and other severe weather events, major fires and chemical leaks.
-We prepare contingency plans as well as organise and deliver training and exercises for the many organisations with a role to play in preventing or responding to these types of incidents.
-You can view the emergency evacuation plan leaflet on the Derbyshire Prepared Website.
+We prepare for and deal with a wide range of emergencies such as flooding and other severe weather events, major fires and chemical leaks.
+We produce contingency plans, organise and deliver training and exercises for those with a role to play in preventing or responding to these types of incidents.

-The Derbyshire Emergency Planning team is based in County Hall, Matlock.
+The Derbyshire Emergency Planning team is based at County Hall, Matlock.

 The Local Resilience Forum (LRF) is responsible for the overall direction and policies for emergency planning and preparation in Derbyshire to ensure the effective delivery of duties under the Civil Contingencies Act 2004.

-For more information about the LRF and emergency planning in Derbyshire see the Derbyshire Prepared website.
+More information about the LRF and emergency planning in Derbyshire can be found on the Derbyshire Prepared website.